 Remember when everything had to match, and it was considered taboo to mix metals?
 Well, we are happy to report that this is no longer the case.
 Mixing metals is a great way to layer in some texture and add some contrast into your space.
-The trick when mixing metals to make it look intentional by selecting materials that complement each other – think matte black and gold.
+The trick when mixing metals is to make it look intentional by selecting materials that complement each other – think matte black and gold.
 Another tip is keeping the metals within the same “category.”
 For example, the appliances are stainless steel, hardware and faucet are matte black, and the lighting is gold.

 A well-organized pantry is a staple design feature in most kitchens today.
 Instead of the pantry being a closed off space, or perhaps a tall cupboard with lots of shelves and drawers, we are seeing a real shift in design.
 The pantry is no longer a space to tuck away food and essential kitchen items, but rather a beautiful extension of the kitchen.
 If space permits, you can even add additional countertop space and incorporate features such as floating shelves.